A Budding Opportunity for Success

 And Your People are its Product – Richard Branson.

 Some companies are ahead of the game, understanding the intersection of gender and race.
-CAFE, prides itself on its diverse team, where women account for 51% of all employees, who come from different cultural backgrounds.
+CAFE, dispensary in Toronto prides itself on its diverse team, where women account for 51% of all employees, who come from different cultural backgrounds.
 “As a woman of colour, working for a company that really represents the city of Toronto is important to me.
 And each location is a reflection of the cultural diversity found in those neighbourhoods.”
 Says Jas, a Budtender who works at CAFE’s Bloor West Location.
 A recent article published by CNW Newswire reveals that CAFE has donated over $350,000 to charities over the past three years, many of which focus on helping women.
 Past fund-raising events have benefitted causes such as the Canadian Breast Cancer Foundation, as well as Toronto shelters for women who have experienced domestic violence.

 In light of International Women’s Day, CAFE will be donating partial proceeds of their sales on March 8th to the Sistering Drop-In Centre, Located in Toronto’s Bloor West Village.
 Sistering is a multi-service agency for at-risk and socially isolated women and trans people who are homeless or do not feel safe in their current housing situation.
 To learn more about how you can help Sistering, visit www.sistering.org.